-- 1. Request "oral or poster" or "poster only" preferred presentation on the Properties tab of the Submitter Site.
-The selection of one of these options will neither prejudice acceptance nor guarantee an oral or poster presentation because abstracts will be assigned based on scientific merit and must be arranged to fit into a thematic group for presentation. - 2.
-All presentations and question-and-answer sessions will be conducted in English.
-Presenters may request assistance from the moderator who will repeat or rephrase questions from the audience, or they may ask a colleague in the audience to help translate. - 3.
-Submission of an abstract constitutes a commitment by the author(s) to present it if accepted.
-Failure to present, if not justified, will jeopardize future acceptance of abstracts. - 4.
-The American Stroke Association, a division of the American Heart Association, reserves the right to all video or audio recordings of presentations at the International Stroke Conference 2026. - 5.
+- Request "oral or poster" or "poster only" preferred presentation on the Properties tab of the Submitter Site.
+The selection of one of these options will neither prejudice acceptance nor guarantee an oral or poster presentation because abstracts will be assigned based on scientific merit and must be arranged to fit into a thematic group for presentation. - All presentations and question-and-answer sessions will be conducted in English.
+Presenters may request assistance from the moderator who will repeat or rephrase questions from the audience, or they may ask a colleague in the audience to help translate. - Submission of an abstract constitutes a commitment by the author(s) to present it if accepted.
+Failure to present, if not justified, will jeopardize future acceptance of abstracts. - The American Stroke Association, a division of the American Heart Association, reserves the right to all video or audio recordings of presentations at the International Stroke Conference 2026. - 5.
 The presenter is responsible for all expenses associated with the submission and presentation of an abstract (e.g. registration, airfare, lodging, etc.). - 6.
 All oral presentations must be in electronic format.
 Electronic presentations must be submitted via the Presentation Management system at least 12 hours in advance of the session start time.
 Instructions will be sent to the presenting author via e-mail in early January 2026. - 7.
-If you are referencing work previously published by another author, please be sure to include a complete citation at the bottom of the appropriate slide. - 8.
-NOTE: Fewer oral abstract slots will be reserved for ISC Trainee abstracts.
+If you are referencing work previously published by another author, please be sure to include a complete citation at the bottom of the appropriate slide.